sashinpivotal/pcf-dev-students-notes/README.md

 ### Trouble-shooting

--   It takes a few minutes before you see the logs in the Papertrail
+-   It might take a few minutes before you see the logs in the Papertrail
--   If things still do not work, make sure you create service using `syslog` (as shown below) or `syslog-tls`
+-   If you do not see the logs in the Papertrail even after a few minutes, make sure you create service using `syslog` (as shown below) or `syslog-tls`

     ```